 How Our Prolog Assignment Help Can Explain Prolog?

 Prolog shares many similarities with SQL in that it is a declarative language, so you describe the problem rather than describing the solution.
-So for example a family tree, a person is a sister of someone if they are female, and they are not the same person as the someone we are checking, and if they have the same parents, a niece is a female whose parent is either the brother or the sister of the other person.
-We can define a whole series of rule like this, to cover cousins, aunts and uncles, grandparents and grandchildren and then we can check how someone is related to other people.
+So, for example, in a family tree, a person is a sister of someone if they are female, and they are not the same person as the someone we are checking, and if they have the same parents, a niece is a female whose parent is either the brother or the sister of the other person.
+We can define a whole series of rules like this, to cover cousins, aunts and uncles, grandparents, and grandchildren, and then we can check how someone is related to other people.

 So you might write something like the following